alejandra-badia/ecommerce-marketing-bi-engine/README.md

 Apex Gear Co.'s scaling period generated 23% Net Sales growth alongside a 253% increase in marketing investment.
 Blended MER and ROAS declined considerably, and reported ROAS fell across Google Ads, Meta, and TikTok.

-Gross Profit After Ad Spend declined approximately 89.4%, from $416K to $44K, while its share of Net Sales fell from 45.20% to 3.89%.
+Marketing Profit (Gross Profit After Ad Spend) declined approximately 89.4%, from $416K to $44K, while its share of Net Sales fell from 45.20% to 3.89%.
 Although the measure remained positive during the scaling period, substantially less profit remained after COGS and advertising.

 The recommendation is to hold back from further aggressive scaling and reassess the current level of marketing investment.
 Campaign-level contribution analysis and incrementality testing can then help guide future budget allocation.
 The period comparison is descriptive and does not isolate the causal impact of marketing spend.